 The balance of trade between Nepal and Sweden is in favor of Sweden in the past few years, as reflected by the following table:

 Major export items to Sweden include carpet knotted of wool, garments, leather items and pashmina, while import items are machinery and parts and medical equipments.

 Considering bright prospects of tourist arrival from the European countries, Sweden needs to be explored and developed as potential source country.
 Efforts should be made to increase cooperation with tour operators and travel agencies to attract more visitors from Sweden.
-A total of 4,082 and 4,452 Swedish tourists visited Nepal in 2011 and 2012, respectively.
+A total of 4243 Swedish tourists visited Nepal in 2018.